Grammar Boost (1)

 Graham: They are well worth visiting especially if you like bird life.

 Graham: Actually, I don't think there is much difference in the temperature all year round there.
-But in the winter there is very few hours.of.daylight.
+But in the winter there are very few hours of.daylight.

 Comments